-For instance, suppose a seller of a small business has set the sale price at $5 million.
+Suppose a seller of a home, i.e. the homeowner, has set the sale price of their house at $2 million.

-If the seller decides to take the risk, the $700K gap in financing can be bridged through a seller note (and the transaction can then close).
+If the homeowner decides to take the risk, the $250K gap in financing can be bridged through owner financing, typically structured as a promissory note (and the sale of the home could then close).

 The seller and buyer will then negotiate the terms of the seller note and have them written out in a document that states the interest rates, scheduled interest payments, and the maturity date on which the remaining principal must be repaid.